A LIFETIME OF FUN WITH ALCOHOL ABUSE

 Another friend in college, Regis, was the classic Irish drunk, a charismatic genius of the first order who rallied us on innumerable adventures, real and intellectual.
 He was a highly magnetic guy who owned every room he walked into, but he was a guy constantly at battle with dark, gothic Irish demons, and his strict military father.
 This resulted in renegade stands against authority and ‘the man.’
 With Regis, we had adventures, hitchhiking trips, bad decisions, carelessness, anger and transcendent moments.
 Spirit of youth.

 There is one other college pal, who I reconnected with a few years ago over the virtual medium of Skype.
 These days Brady and I enjoy cocktails and cigars online, two middle aged dudes telling war stories, sharing writing, ideas and bull shit of all kinds late in the evening, seeking refuge from family and work responsibilities.
 Brady was a theatre major in college.
 By way of a path through film and commercials, he became a big success in the world of infomercial product development and marketing.
 He lives an expansive life, ever the optimistic fellow, artistic, musical, well connected.
-These days, as his infomercial business has run its course, he spends his time operating a restaurant he opened near Pasadena.
-Of course, it’s got a major emphasis on classic cocktails.
+For a few years he owned a classic cocktail restaurant near Pasadena.

 After my freshman year, my mom had pity on my lack of summer job employment prospects, and sent me to this trade class for bartending.
 From there I got hired at a joint in downtown Pittsburgh called Alexander’s Graham Bell—a place that in its heyday was known for the gimmick of phones on every table, allowing one to hit on someone at a nearby table.
 By the time I got there, it was going out of business and had the whiff of failure.
 The owners struggled to meet daily expenses by pulling money out of the register.
 The staff was coked up and stealing what they could.
 Later that summer, I tended on the Gateway Clipper, a tourist paddle wheel boat that plied Pittsburgh’s three rivers.
 The customers was geriatric, mostly ordering umbrella drinks in some attempt to sync up with the nautical theme.
 We waiters and bartenders spent our tip money after every shift out at after hours joints downtown, mingling with an older and boozier crowd of professional drinkers.